micro/micro/cmd/update/README.md

   * Runs on port :9000
   * Returns latest commit, release and image at `GET /update`
   * Processes webhook updates at `POST /update`
-  * Calls `update.sh` when there are any git updates

 ## Usage